liurandabaobei/gitskills/README.md

 # gitskills
 Creating a new branch is quick and simple.
-GIT is a very good produce.
-my so bad!
+GIT is a very good free produce. my so bad!